mromanoff/schedule-appointment/README.md

 schedule-appointment
 ====================

-###POC for schedule an appointment (in progress)
+###POC for schedule an appointment (in progress) :beers:
+1. as a client I can see available appointments times,
+2. as a client I can schedule an appointment,
+3. as a client I can reschedule an appointment,
+4. as a client I can  cancel an appointment.

+Backend: NodeJS, Express
+Frontend: CoffeeScript, BackboneJS, MarionetteJS, SASS, SUSY

 ####TODO:
-+ convert .js files to .coffee
-+ attach Grunt task to compile .coffee files
++ Update to latest MarionetteJS
++ Unit Tests
++ Move mackup data to MongoDB.